 A small camera is passed through a port into the abdomen so the surgeon can view the operative site on a nearby video monitor.
-Delicate instruments are used to perform the operation through five tiny incisions.
-The laparoscopic approach to surgery has many advantages including reduced post-operative pain, shortened hospital stay, quicker recovery, and better cosmetic results.
-There are two steps during gastric bypass surgery:
+Delicate instruments are used to perform the operation through five to six small incisions.
+This laparoscopic approach to surgery has many advantages over surgery using larger incisions.
+Some of the benefits include less post-operative pain, shorter hospital stay, quicker recovery and better cosmetic results.

 Advantages of Gastric Bypass Surgery